nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: Find an item
 **MSS**

-1. User requests to find an item by searching for a keyword
+1. User requests to find an item by searching for a keyword.
-2. TaskManager lists the items containing the keyword. <br>
+2. TaskManager lists all items containing the keyword. <br>
 Use case ends.

-#### Use case: Edit a task/deadline/event
+#### Use case: Edit an item
 **MSS**

-1. User requests to list task/deadline/event (TDE).
+1. User requests to list item.
-2. TaskManager shows a list of TDEs.
+2. TaskManager shows a list of items.
-3. User requests to edit specific details of a specific TDE in the list.
+3. User requests to edit specific details of a specific item in the list.
-4. TaskManager edits the TDE. <br>
+4. TaskManager edits the item. <br>
 Use case ends.

 **Extensions**

 >2a.
-The TDE list is empty. <br>
+The item list is empty. <br>
 >Use case ends.